yyuutta/openshift-gitops-sample/README.md

 ## Overview

-This repository is a sample for CNPG on OpenShift.
 The included manifests can be used as examples, but please adjust them according to your environment.

 ### Environment